advancedtelematic/ota-community-edition/README.md

 2. **Update your hosts file**

-   Run `make hosts` to print a list of entries to add to your `/etc/hosts` file.
+   Run `make print-hosts` to print a list of entries to add to your `/etc/hosts` file.

 3. **Visit the Admin User Interface**